 Take a moment to indulge in some of the good life on offer at Clare Valley.
 30 wineries provide suitable amounts of tasting opportunities, and a chance to talk with locals at family run wineries.
 The first established winery in the region is Sevenhill Cellars, the only remaining Jesuit-owned in Australia.
 Smaller than the Barossa Valley, ultimate relaxation is a given when visiting this delightful community that’s spread across the valley.

-A charming cultural boulevard in the heart of Adelaide, North Terrace features several attractions and institutions that ensure your time here will be worthwhile.
+When you travel to Adelaide, visit this charming cultural boulevard in the heart of the city.
+North Terrace features several attractions and institutions that ensure your time here will be worthwhile.
 Statues and war memorials line the street and lead to the Government House.
 The National Wine Center of Australia, Botanic Gardens, and South Australia Art Gallery and Museum can be experienced here.
 Allow a full afternoon to explore this cultured street.
+Less